14 Beautiful Towns & Cities Near Paris That Are Worth Visiting

 You can also visit or attend mass at Saint-Quiriace Collegiate Church, a church where Joan of Arc attended mass.

-One of the other interesting things to do in the city is to walk up Saint-Jean’s Gate and climb Provins’ medieval ramparts.
+One of the other interesting things to do in Provins is to walk up Saint-Jean’s Gate and climb the medieval ramparts.

 - Travel time: A 1 hour 20 mins train journey from Gare du Nord to Amiens.